French Classes Portland Spring 2015

-The Alliance's 10-week spring term runs April 1 through June 8, 2013.
-The following term (the summer term) will run June 24 to August 31.
+The Alliance's 10-week spring term runs March 30 through June 6, 2015.
+The summer term will run June 22 to August 29.
 The program includes classes for adults and a separate program for children.
 Private lessons are also available.
 Take our online placement test to assess your level or call our office at 503.223.8388 to discuss your needs.
-Note that we refer to the international standard CECR to describe levels: A1-A2 Basic/Beginner, B1-B2 Intermediate/Independent, C1-C2 Proficient/Advanced.
-Spring term classes are currently in session - please call the office for availabilities.
-Summer Term will run from June 24 - August 31.
+Note that we refer to the international standard CECR to describe levels: A1-A2 Basic/Beginner, B1-B2 Intermediate/ Independent, C1-C2 Proficient/Advanced.

-Immediately following the True Beginner Classes, this series of Latitudes 102 to 105 classes (CECR A1-A2) develops the student's comprehension and speaking skills to include making requests, conjugating verbs, expressing quantities, speaking of the immediate past and future, and more.
+Immediately following the True Beginner Classes, this series of Latitudes 102 to 105 classes (CECR A1-A2) develops the student's comprehension and speaking skills to include making requests and appointments; comparisons; detailed descriptions; expressing quantities; directions; the simple future; past perfect and imperfect tenses; introduction to the subjunctive.

-Classes in this range of Latitudes 201 to 205 (CECR A2-B1) progressively solidify the student's abilities as an independent speaker expressing opinions, intentions, preferences, events in all tenses, use of the subjunctive, and more.
+Classes in this range of Latitudes 201 to 205 (CECR A2-B1) progressively solidify the student's abilities as an independent speaker expressing a wide range of emotions, opinions, intentions and preferences; discussing events in all tenses; developing use of the subjunctive, and more.

 Quoi de neuf?